Will my course content display in the Blackboard app?

 - Subscribe to a thread

-The type of push notifications generated depend on whether you have the Blackboard Learn Original experience or Blackboard Learn Ultra experience.
+The type of push notifications generated depend on whether your institution has the Blackboard Learn Original experience or Blackboard Learn Ultra experience.

 Students change their notifications by logging in to their Blackboard web account on a computer.